blainekasten/shortcut.js/README.md

 #### bindsTo(fn)

 - `function fn:` A function which gets ran when the shortcutKeys are pressed in the appropriate selector.

+#### preventDefault()

+A function that prevents default on the current shortcut.
+Useage: `shortcut('meta a', 'input').bindsTo(uppercaseInput).preventDefault()`
+This usage would cause cmd + a to not hightlight the input, but rather call the uppercaseInput functions.

 How to use